znichola/ft_transcendence/README.md

 # TRANSCENDENCE

-Test playground for the final project of the common core of the 42 course.
+Test playground for the final project of the 42 common core.

 ## How to dev